Discworld (video game): Development

 The game was released on both floppy disk and CD-ROM, with the CD version featuring a fully voiced cast of characters.
-For the Japanese PlayStation and Saturn releases, all voice acting was redone by a prominent Japanese comedian, a major selling point for the game in Japan.
-A port had been under way for the Philips CD-i in 1996, and had entered its final stages of development, but was never released.
-A 3DO Interactive Multiplayer version was announced to be in development and slated to be published by Psygnosis during E3 1995, however this port was never released for unknown reasons.
-In an April 2020 online interview, former Perfect 10 Productions/Teeny Weeny Games member David Swan stated that Atari Corporation approached the company in regards to a potential conversion of Discworld for the Atari Jaguar CD, however no actual development started on the port beyond discussion phase due to market issues and low install base of the platform.
-A Sega CD release was also advertised but never published for unknown reasons as well.
+For the Japanese PlayStation and Saturn releases, all voice acting was redone by Japanese comedian Junji Takada, a major selling point for the game in Japan.
+A port was under way for the Philips CD-i in 1996, and had entered its final stages of development, but was never released.
+A 3DO Interactive Multiplayer version was announced to be in development and slated to be published by Psygnosis during E3 1995.
+However, this port was never released for unknown reasons.
+In an April 2020 online interview, former Perfect 10 Productions/Teeny Weeny Games member David Swan stated that Atari Corporation approached the company in regards to a potential conversion of Discworld for the Atari Jaguar CD.
+However, no actual development started on the port beyond discussion phase due to market issues and low install base of the platform.
+A Sega CD release was also advertised, but never published for unknown reasons.